ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step01.md

   -  ⚠️   Track runtime errors in real-time, back to your original TypeScript
   -  📲  Push remote updates and skip the app store queue

- Learn more about Ionic Pro: https://ionicframework.com/pro
+ Learn more about Ionic Appflow: https://ionicframework.com/appflow

 ────────────────────────────────────────────────────────────

 ?
-Install the free Ionic Pro SDK and connect your app?
-(Y/n)
+Install the free Ionic Appflow SDK and connect your app?
 ```

 Note the final message in the output.
-This is asking you if you would like to connect your application to Ionic Pro.
+This is asking you if you would like to connect your application to Appflow.
 You want to do this.

-1. Answer **Y** (yes) to the Ionic Pro SDK question
+1. Answer **Y** (yes) to the Ionic Appflow SDK question
 2. You will be asked if you want to link to an existing app or create a new one
     - Choose to **Create a new app on Ionic Pro**
 3. You will be asked if you would like to use the GitHub integration or Ionic Pro